jeky82/custom_odroid_pws/README.md

 > sudo make install

-2.4 add it to rc.local to enable idle monitor to bed started when logged
+2.4 add it to rc.local to enable idle monitor to be started when logged
 > sudo gedit /etc/rc.local

 2.5 add the line